Zaista/arheza/README.md

 ## Challenges

-* How to progresively update the world baseline, that it actually makes sense for the game and other players.
+* How to progressively update the world baseline, so that it makes sense for the game and other players.
-* How to limit the harming content that players might maliciously add to the game.
+* How to limit the harmful content that players might maliciously add to the game.

 ## What next?